 There is always that cabinet with glass doors that seems too big for all of your dishes.
 A tiny nook under a staircase with narrow shelves that gather nothing but junk and dust.
 Declutter them all.
 Make more room for your books even if it’s only one tiny shelf.

-I never was a big fan of cube storages.
-They might have looked cute with wicker boxed and a few eccentric vases strategically places in their squares.
-But using them to organize our books, moreover making it a central piece of our home library seemed rather unflattering.
+I’ve never been a big fan of cube storages.
+They may look cute with wicker boxed and a few eccentric vases strategically places in their squares.
+But using them to organize the books, moreover making it a central piece of the home library seemed rather unflattering for me.

 One day, however, I gave a cube storage a try.
 Not out of curiosity, but rather out of necessity.
 Dylan’s toys and books started piling up in a corner of our living room.
 A wooden box I used to organize first my books then his couldn’t hold all of these reading treasures.